intel/he-toolkit/README.md

 builds the toolkit in its entirety including all HE libraries in a self-contained docker container running Ubuntu 20.04.
 See [here](docker) for a detailed description on the usage and components of this build.

+### Hekit Build
+The [kit](kit) tool is a collection of python scripts that can be used by the user to set-up easily the required environment to evaluate homomorphic encryption technology.
+See the [README](kit/README.md) for instructions.

 ### Native Build
 Alternatively, one can build the toolkit natively using the following commands